 What are the Stages of the Menstrual Cycle?

-16+ Years of experience
+25+ Years of experience

 What are the Stages of the Menstrual Cycle?

-What is a menstrual cycle?
+What is a Menstrual Cycle?

-The menstrual cycle is a series of natural changes in hormone production and the structures of the uterus and ovaries of the female reproductive system that makes pregnancy possible.
+The menstrual cycle is a series of natural changes in hormone production and the structures of the uterus and ovaries of the female reproductive system that make pregnancy possible.
 The ovarian cycle controls the production and release of eggs and the cyclic release of estrogen and progesterone.

 The menstrual cycle is a cycle that a female’s body goes through every month.
 This menstrual cycle consists of several stages or phases each month.
 It eliminates the possibility of one becoming pregnant.
 Hormone fluctuations are in charge of the body’s shift from one stage to the next.
-The count of the menstruation cycle is considered from the 1st day of the menstruation i.e when the blood starts to flow from the vagina.
+The count of the menstruation cycle is considered from the 1st day of the menstruation, i.e. when the blood starts to flow from the vagina.
 As per an average woman, the cycle period is 28 days.
 The entire menstruation cycle can be divided into four distinct phases.

-1. Menstrual phase (From day 1 to 5)
+• Menstrual Phase (From day 1 to 5)

-2. Follicular phase (From day 1 to 13)
+• Follicular Phase (From day 1 to 13)

-3. Ovulation phase (Day 14)
+• Ovulation Phase (Day 14)

-4. Luteal phase (From day 15 to 28)
+• Luteal Phase (from day 15 to 28)

-Menstrual phase (From day 1 to 5)
+Menstrual Phase (from day 1 to 5)

 The menstrual phase is the 1st stage of the menstrual cycle, also the day when the period starts and ends till the 5th day of the cycle.
 When we get our first periods, the first thing that comes to our mind is what exactly goes on in our body or reproductive system that we start releasing blood out of our vagina.
-In simple terms, this blood is nothing but the shedding of the thickened lining of the uterus, which when conception does not happen is not needed and so it starts to shed through the vagina.
+In simple terms, this blood is nothing but the shedding of the thickened lining of the uterus, which, when conception does not happen, is not needed, and so it starts to shed through the vagina.
 During this period, the blood released from the body is a combination of menstruation fluid, mucus, and tissues from the uterus.

 Symptoms